 How to use BigQuery

-Follow these instructions to run your first query.
+Follow these instructions to set up BigQuery console and to run your first query, for free.

 - Go here: https://console.cloud.google.com/bigquery